AAP TV

 AAP TV (Azad Kashmir, Abaseen & Pothohar Television) is UK's first Pothwari/Pahari television channel for the British Pothwari & Pahari community.
 AAP TV was formerly named Aapna Channel which shut down in March and then re-opened as AAP TV.
-AAP is based in Bradford, West Yorkshire & owned by Sharda International Ltd. The test transmission of the station occurred in July 2008, and the channel went live in August.
+AAP is based in Bradford, West Yorkshire & owned by Sharda International Ltd. The channel ran its test transmission in July 2008, and went live in August.
 It can be found on SKY 803.

 Another television channel named KBC (Kashmiri Broadcasting Corporation) has also gone live on Sunday 24 August.